 Creating an RDS database on AWS

-If you want to move from using Metabase just for testing to something that is ready for the big time, you need to use either PostgreSQL or MySQL/MariaDB for you application database.
+If you want to move from using Metabase just for testing to something that is ready for the big time, you should use PostgreSQL for your application database.
 Here’s a high-level view of Metabase deployed with a dedicated application database.

 Create a database